mytardis/mytardis/docs/admin/install.rst

 ``docker-compose ps`` list, but you will see it in the ``docker ps -a`` list.
 You can then run ``docker logs [container_id]``.

-If http://localhost:8080 returns an HTTP 502 status code, then it's possible that the nginx service attempted to start up before the "webapp" host was resolvable.
+If http://localhost:8080 returns an HTTP 502 status code, even after waiting for the webapp container to finish its initialization (as observed by ``docker-compose logs -f webapp``), then it's possible that the nginx service attempted to start up before the "webapp" host was resolvable.
 In this case, you can restart nginx with ``docker-compose restart nginx``.